"A breathlessly written book, ripped from today's headlines. This is a cracking read that blurs the line between fact and fiction. More please."

 The former war correspondent has barely worked in years.
 He’s been drinking himself to sleep to fight his nightmares of being kidnapped and tortured in Iraq.

-One of the dead prostitute’s clients, an advisor to Australia’s Defence Minister, is chief suspect in her murder and he’s on the run.
+One of the dead woman’s clients, an advisor to Australia’s Defence Minister, is chief suspect in her murder and he’s on the run.
 He contacts Bailey claiming that he has been set up to silence him over a conspiracy linked to China that could bring down the government.

 To complicate matters, the investigating police detective is the woman Bailey walked out on a decade ago.
-When a ruthless CIA fixer turns up, followed by a murderous Chinese agent hot on his trail, Bailey realises he has stumbled onto the story of a lifetime – one that he might not life to tell.
+When a ruthless CIA fixer turns up, followed by a murderous Chinese agent hot on his trail, Bailey realises he has stumbled onto the story of a lifetime – one that he might not live to tell.

 What people are saying